haziqj/iprior/cran-comments.md

   Maintainer: 'Haziq Jamil <haziq.jamil@gmail.com>'

   New submission

-  Possibly mis-spelled words in DESCRIPTION:
-    Bergsma (8:101)
-    Wicher (8:94)
-    iprior (8:834)
-    lm (8:671)

   The Title field should be in title case, current version then in title case:
   'Linear Regression using I-priors'
   'Linear Regression using I-Priors'

   *This is my first submission.
-Wicher Bergsma is the name of a colleague whose paper I have cited in the Description field.
 'I-prior' is a proper noun which has already been correcly capitalised.*